 Please stay where you are.
 We call this, “Secure Sheltering-in-Place”.
 Lock the door, or block the door to create a barricade so no one can enter, and await further instructions from Public Safety.

-If there is some type of HAZARDOUS CONDITION where it is not safe, this message will broadcast…
+If there is some type of HAZARDOUS CONDITION where it is not safe, the following message will broadcast:

 “Attention, attention please, a hazardous condition has been confirmed on campus.
 The appropriate personnel are responding.
 Seek shelter immediately in a safe location in the nearest building away from doors and windows, and await further instruction.”